End of life options in addition to the washington state death with dignity act

 While hospice has no legal role in the Death with Dignity (DWD) process, some hospices – particularly those affiliated with religious organizations – are less supportive of DWD than others.
 If having hospice support for the decision to pursue the option of DWD is important, be sure to question potential hospice providers about their policies.
 Most hospices will not deny care to a patient pursing the option of DWD, although they may choose to opt out of supporting a patient on the day of ingesting medications.

 End of Life Washington believes that hospice is an essential component of end-of-life care and encourages all individuals who have received a terminal diagnosis to enroll in hospice.
 Hospice is essential for terminally ill people who choose to stop treatment and/or voluntarily stop eating and drinking, especially if they wish to remain in their homes.

-For more information, request or see our handout, The Importance of Hospice, or go to the Washington State Hospice and Palliative Care Organization’s website, www.wshpco.org.
+or go to the Washington State Hospice and Palliative Care Organization’s website, www.wshpco.org.

 Voluntary Stop Eating and Drinking (VSED)

 When people die naturally of diseases such as cancer, they often lose their appetites and eventually stop eating altogether.
 Some people hasten the dying process the same way, by VSED.
 If a person stops eating and drinking, death may come as early as a few days, but more commonly one to three weeks.
 It is especially important to avoid sips of water or other fluids, as this may prolong the process.
 A person who begins VSED prior to its natural occurrence should expect hunger and thirst for a few days, so it is very important to have swabs for dry mouth and reliable access to medication to decrease or eliminate symptoms.